awoie/vp-token-spec/README.md

 ### Authorization Code Flow with Verifiable Presentation returned from the UserInfo endpoint

 Below are the examples when verifiable presentation is requested and returned from the UserInfo endpoint as part of OpenID Connect Authorization Code Flow.
 UserInfo response contains a `verifiable_presentations` element with the Verifiable Presentation data.
-It can also contain `verifiable_credentials` element with the Verifiable Credentials data.

 #### Authentication Request